Is Octopus Healthy? Nutrition, Recipes, Risks, And More

 4. May Lower Plasma Fat Levels

-An animal study found that Adimchae (a type of kimchi containing octopus) could lower plasma lipid levels and prevent plaque formation (fatty deposits) in the arteries (7).
-This may reduce the risk of cardiovascular conditions.
+An animal study found that Adimchae (a type of kimchi containing octopus) could lower plasma lipid levels and prevent plaque formation (fatty deposits) in the arteries

 5. May Have Antibacterial Effects

-The suction cups or suckers present in octopus arms contain a peptide called OctoPartenopin, which is active against many gram-positive and negative bacteria, especially Staphylococcusi XA group of bacteria that commonly cause skin infections and are transmitted via contact with people and objects. and Pseudomonasi XBacterium that spreads through contact commonly and is found in plant life, human skin, and feces. .
+The suction cups or suckers present in octopus arms contain a peptide called OctoPartenopin, which is active against many gram-positive and negative bacteria, especially Staphylococcusi A group of bacteria that commonly cause skin infections and are transmitted via contact with people and objects. and Pseudomonasi Bacterium that spreads through contact commonly and is found in plant life, human skin, and feces. .
 This peptide can be used to develop antibacterial agents and food preservatives (8).

 6. May Promote Cardiovascular Health